nRF24/CircuitPython_nRF24L01/docs/network_docs/topology.rst

 we will examine the connecting process for a RF24Mesh node.
 These are the steps performed when calling `renew_address()`:

-1. Any RF24Mesh node not connected to a network will use the Logical Address ``0o444`` (that's ``2340`` in decimal).
+1. Any RF24Mesh node not connected to a network will use the `Logical Address <logical_address>` ``0o444`` (that's ``2340`` in decimal).
 It is up to the network administrator to ensure that each RF24Mesh node has a unique `node_id` (which is limited to the range [0, 255]).

    .. hint::
        Remember that ``0`` is reserved the master node's `node_id`.
-2. To get assigned a Logical Address, an unconnected node must poll the network for a response (using a `NETWORK_POLL` message).
+2. To get assigned a `Logical Address <logical_address>`, an unconnected node must poll the network for a response (using a `NETWORK_POLL` message).
 Initially this happens on the network level 0, but consecutive attempts will poll higher network levels (in order of low to high) if this process fails.
 3. When a polling transmission is responded, the connecting mesh node sends an address request which gets forwarded to the master node when necessary (using a